Concubinage: Middle East

-It was encouraged to manumit slave women who rejected their initial faith and embraced Islam, or to bring them into formal marriage.

-The expansion of various Muslim dynasties resulted in acquisitions of concubines, through purchase, gifts from other rulers, and captives of war.
+The custom to have concubines was common in all Islamic dynasties until the abolition of slavery in the 20th-century.
+The expansion of various Muslim dynasties resulted in acquisitions of concubines, through purchase from the slave trade, gifts from other rulers, and captives of war.
 To have a large number of concubines became a symbol of status.

 Almost all Abbasid caliphs were born to concubines.

-Several Twelver Shia imams were also born to concubines.
-Similarly, the sultans of the Ottoman empire were often the son of a concubine.
-As a result, concubines came to exercise a degree of influence over Ottoman politics.
-Many concubines developed social networks, and accumulated personal wealth, both of which allowed them to rise on social status.
-The practice declined with the abolition of slavery, starting in the 19th century.
+Similarly, the sultans of the Ottoman Empire were often the son of a concubine.
+As a result, some individual concubines came to exercise a degree of influence over Ottoman politics.
+Some concubines developed social networks, and accumulated personal wealth, both of which allowed them to rise on social status.

 Ottoman sultans appeared to have preferred concubinage to marriage, and for a time all royal children were born of concubines.
 The consorts of Ottoman sultans were often neither Turkish, nor Muslim by birth.
 Leslie Peirce argues that this was because a concubine would not have the political leverage that would be possessed by a princess or a daughter of the local elite.
 Ottoman sultans also appeared to have only one son with each concubine; that is once a concubine gave birth to a son, the sultan would no longer have intercourse with her.
 This limited the power of each son.

+The practice declined with the abolition of slavery, starting in the 19th century and finally abolished in the Arabian Peninsula in the 1960s, with slavery in Saudi Arabia being banned in 1962 and slavery in Oman in 1970.